sinomagno/Powershell/README.md

 # Powershell

-Powershell scripts for admin task
+Powershell scripts for admin task or validate information